phicks22/txt2onto_prediction_workflow/docs/README.md

     - The relationship between this two parameters is: `total_slurm_job = total_term/batch_size * n_chunks`.
 Please note that the maximum number of slurm jobs allowed to submit to alpine at the same time is 1000.
     - The `predict_chunk_batch.py` script will automatically scan the completed terms in each chunk in the directory and skip them.
 You can re-run the script to finish the predictions for the remaining terms if there are any left.

-### 5. Run fbeta binary classification
+### 5. Run binary classification
-- **fbeta binary classification**: The `fbeta_binary_classification.py` apply fbeta method to classify predictions into binary classes and generate the annotations for each disease term.
+- **binary classification**: The `binary_classification.py` apply a selected method to classify predictions into binary classes and generate the annotations for each disease term.

 ### 6. Generate threshold and annotation statistics
 - **statistics**: The `threshold_annotation_analysis.py` generates the necessary statistics used to analyze the generated best thresholds and annotations.